abhiramj4/SYSC3110/Documentation/README.txt

 KNOWN ISSUES
 ------------
-- One issue we have right now is that in the real game zombies can "pile up" and attack plants together.
+- The main issue we have right now is that in the real game zombies can "pile up" and attack plants together.
 Our version of the game kind of have the zombies kind of line up behind each other instead of stacking on the same square.
 This should be something we can fix when we make the game realtime.
-- The commands that you give the game must be pretty accurate, else the game can easily crash.
-This is something that shouldn't be an issue with the GUI version of the game.
+- We were also not able to implement the cooldown timer for the plant cards.
+Right now, you can spam the plants and there will be nothing to stop you unfortunately.
-- This isn't really related to the game but we had some trouble using GitHub so our commits aren't a direct representation of the member's work.
-We ended up having to send one person the code to constantly update on the master branch.
-This will be fixed for the next milestones!
+- There is a good amount of smelly code.
+We can easily make our code more efficient by instantiating fewer objects.
+Our goal was to get the barebones functionality to work for the game, we will make the code clean and beautiful for the next milestone.

 ROADMAP AHEAD
 -------------